How to Calculate the Solvency, Liquidity, and Viability of your Firm

-Share price is usually the closing price of the stock on a particular day and operating cash flow is taken from the Statement of Cash Flows.
-Some business owners use free cash flow in the denominator instead of operating cash flow.
+The share price is usually the closing price of the stock on a particular day and operating cash flow is taken from the statement of cash flows.

 This ratio is calculated as follows:

 Cash flow from operations is taken from the statement of cash flows.
 Total debt is total liabilities, both short and long term.
 This ratio demonstrates the ability of the company to use its operating cash flows to pay off its debt.

 A higher ratio reflects the firm's financial flexibility, and its ability to pay its debts.
 A ratio of more than 1 is desired.
 For example, if the cash flow coverage ratio were 1.5, the company could pay it’s debts 1.5 times with operating cash flows.
 The higher this ratio, the more cash you have leftover from operations after paying debts.